yairhaimo/angular-route-animation-manager/README.md

     data: {
       animationConf: {
         root: 'flip', //when routing from the / url use the flip animation
-        default: 'rotate' //otherwise use the rotate animation }
+        fallback: 'rotate' //otherwise use the rotate animation }
     }
   })